 Plus, there are bunnies on the island, just casually hopping around.
 Pinch us… or maybe don’t.
 From this dream, we don’t want to wake up.

 Of course, the entire island and the surrounding sea is a playground, and we had our own favorite things.
 One example is the reef.
 We only snorkeled, but this was enough to give us an idea of the beauty and richness of the sea around the island.

 Returning to the surface, a new addition to the Soneva Resorts family is Soneva In Aqua.
-Rather that, essentially, just a sailing boat, it actually is more like a floating villa, merging the resort-level amenities and service with a private yacht experience.
+Rather than just a sailing boat, it actually is more like a floating villa, merging the resort-level amenities and service with a private yacht experience.